LuigiSigillo/NextRoom/Documents/Evaluation/Evaluation.md

 * **BLE** IoT device-Smartphone interation: how many smartphones a single device can handle?
     * For this part of the system we have to take into account the possible noise that there could be into sections due to the presence of different IoT devices in the range of each other.
     * Due to this noise we could have some missclassifications that could influence the suggestions and the responsiveness of our application.
-    * So it is very important to test how annoying this noise can be in our context, so due to our lockdown situation and the unavailability of a real test in the museum we will try to use some mobile robots available in Fit IoT lab as described [here](https://www.iot-lab.info/tutorials/robots-circuit-m3/), simulating the IoT sensor and the user with his smartphone, and will collect data to compare with the average square area of the section in the museum in order to get some feedbacks about this.
+    * To provide a solution to these noisy data, the boards in our plans have to communicate with each other to reach a consensus about the final list of devices in each section, moreover they have to send this list to the cloud, so, since we have only one avilable board, we plan to do a load test with an ad hoc MBED OS program that performs a simulation of 20 BLE devices in a single section.
+If the board can handle this load, looking a the sapce available in each section we can be happy about that.
 * **Cloud** IoT device-Cloud interation: what is the message rate with which the device can send messages to Azure IoT hub?
+We have to test whether our cloud architecture is efficient enough for our purposes, orur target remains to manage 20 devices per room.
+So we will perform a simulation, through a Python script, sending data to the cloud and analyzing the behaviour of our algorithm, taking into account that saving data to the DB, from what we have experienced so far, is an important bottleneck.
 * **Responsiveness** Cloud-Smartphone interation: how fast the smatphone receives the advice on where to go, does it depend from the number of connected devices?

-The evaluation of the technical part, due to the current situation is something that is not very simple.
-On a real test we could imagine to create some controlled scenarios with few devices per section, and test the above features.
+We will create some controlled scenarios with few devices per section, and test the above features.
 For now we can only perform these opereations on the single components of our system (using simulations) and identify the bottleneck.
 Once the bottleneck is identified we will have an estimation of the number of devices that the system can handle at the same time.
-We think that, to begin, 15 devices could be a good number.
+We think that, to begin, 20 devices could be a good number.